hannahsmith3141/MonoAlg3D_C_HS/README.md

 ```

 This file represents 3 volumes with 100 micrometer of side.
 The first volume is centered at  at 850,850,950 and the calculated V is -85 mV.

+# Running examples for this paper
+Example configuration files for each simulation type are given in the configs folder.
+Change the following paths:
+-	stim_file
+-	mesh_file
+-	fibers_file
+-	output_dir
+-	filename for ECG

+And the following other variables:
+-	simulation name
+-	number_of_points
+-	Electrode locations for both unaltered and each rotated/translated geometry

+This outputs an ECG txt file that has 431 columns.
+The first is time, and all others are the ECG trace for electrodes in the positions that you specified.
+Note that each transformation of the electrode positions represents a reciprocal transformation of the cardiac mesh, i.e. 3cm superior translation of the electrodes is equivalent to 3cm inferior translation of the cardiac mesh.

 # Contributors: